Updated list of active and archived projects and associated articles available at ResearchGate

 Life history variation and evolution

 Life history results from age and sex dependent variation in reproduction effort, survival and growth strategies.
-In my group, we study several important life history problems, such as the ontogenic basis of sexual dimorphism in morphology and coloration, the costs of reproduction, the mechanistic basis and fitness consequences of inter-individual phenotypic variation or the determinants of early variation in survival and late variation in performance (i.e., ageing).
-In the recent past, we have conducted detailed studies of cohort effects due to delayed life history consequences of environmental variation using both natural and experimental populations of a widespread lizard.
+In my group, we study several important life history problems, such as the ontogenic basis of sexual dimorphism in morphology and coloration, the costs of reproduction and life history trade-offs, the mechanistic basis and fitness consequences of inter-individual phenotypic variation or the determinants of early variation in survival and late variation in performance (i.e., ageing).
+In the past, we conducted detailed studies of cohort effects due to delayed life history consequences of environmental variation using both natural and experimental populations of a widespread lizard.
 We used these data to parameterize physiologically structured population models of the common lizard.
+We now investigate mechanisms of pace-of-life acceleration of ectotherms life history and try to identify mechanisms underlying thermal plasticity and life history trade-offs induced by climate warming.
+Students interested in these topics are welcome to joint ongoing projects or apply for grants to support their research ideas and benefit from our laboratory expertise and equipment.

 Rutschmann, A., Miles, D. B., Le Galliard, J.-F., Richard, M., Moulherat, S., Sinervo, B. and J. Clobert.
 2016.
 Climate and habitat interact to shape the thermal reaction norms of breeding phenology across lizard populations.
 Journal of Animal Ecology 85(2):457-466.